 My favorite sunscreen of all time is Neutrogena Ultra Sheer Dry-Touch Water Resistant and Non-Greasy Sunscreen.
 I burn VERY easily, and this sunscreen has saved me so many times!
 It isn’t greasy like many other sunscreens, which I like because I HATE that feeling.

 For more information about beach days, read our guide on how to go to the beach in style!

 Perhaps the most important item on our list of what to pack for a day of sightseeing: SNACKS!
 Because you can’t go anywhere without snacks, right?

 Packing your own snacks on vacation will not only save you from spending unnecessary money on food from restaurants, but it will keep you healthier on your trip!
 Aim to pack snacks that are both healthy and filling.

-If you are staying at a hotel with free breakfast, take a couple pieces of fruit with you to pack in your day bag.
+If you are staying at a hotel with free breakfast, take a couple of pieces of fruit with you to pack in your day bag.
 Maybe your restaurant gives you bread during your meal.
 Take the leftovers and pack them up!
 You never know when hunger will strike, and you won’t be as tempted to buy something unhealthy if you have a snack to hold you over until your next meal.

 This snack container is a great item to hold all your snacks in one spot!
 It is slim and will fit easily into your day bag.
 Here are some snack ideas of what you can pack.
 If you run out of snacks, you can also visit the local supermarket or farmers market to stock up!